TrueDevProfile/kinopoisk-api/readme.md

 ## WEB Api

-All this methods and more are available via web api https://kinopoiskapiunofficial.tech
+All these methods and more are available via web API https://kinopoiskapiunofficial.tech